Frequently Asked Questions

 The process will take around 5-10 minutes to complete online.
 You'll be prompted to complete an onboarding quiz and provide your account opening ID documents, which can be uploaded online during your application.

 Your application will then be reviewed by our back office team.
 Once we've verified your documents, we'll send you your trading account login information.

 Under the Australian Anti-Money Laundering and Counter Terrorism Financing Act 2006, we are required to verify your identity before opening your trading account.

 To verify your identity, we require you to provide a minimum of 100 points of ID.
-Please submit either two primary IDs or one primary and one secondary ID.

 We must be able to understand the language on any identity documents submitted.
 Our team can currently translate most European languages plus Arabic, Chinese, Japanese, Malay, Russian and Thai.